What are Special Needs Plans?

 - I-SNPs – for those who are in institutions such as nursing homes, or who are eligible for institutional care

-PPHP: A Special Needs Plan in Maryland and Pennsylvania
+PPHP: A Special Needs Plan

 Provider Partners Health Plan (PPHP) is proud to offer an Institutional Special Needs Plan (I-SNP) that meets the special needs of residents of long-term care facilities in selected Illinois, Maryland, Ohio, and Pennsylvania counties.